 You can learn a lot about the device by using the manual and stimulator altogether.
 So, use them both simultaneously.

 The simulator display has a temperature indicator on the top left side of the screen, and below it is a box that displays time on the first line.
-Other than that, the second line displays the distance traveled while the third line shows the average speed.
+Other than that, the second line displays the distance travelled while the third line shows the average speed.

-The speed of the ship is on the left-center of the display below under the box.
+The speed of the ship is on the left center of the display below under the box.
 It will be easy for you to read the details as everything is in a larger font.